 3. It’s Not Just for Men

 Far from it, in fact.
 The profile of Total Warrior participants has changed considerably since the event began in 2011 and now around 45% of entrants are female.
 Participants come from all over the world to experience a Total Warrior event, with Warriors sharing their battle stories over a beer at the post-race party long after the final person has crossed the finishing line.
-So stick around, enjoy the festival atmosphere in the event village and savour the moment.
+So stick around, enjoy the festival atmosphere and savour the moment.
 You’ve earned it!

 4. Bring Your Mates